FAIRmat-NFDI/AreaC-DOC/docs/custom_schemas/h5md/observables.md

 <a id="time_correlation_observable_anchor"></a>

 `time_correlation`
-:   An obervable that is computed by calculating correlations between configurations in time, with the following general structure:
+:   An observable that is computed by calculating correlations between configurations in time, with the following general structure:

     observables
      \-- <time_correlation_subgroup>